MANAGEMENT DISCUSSION AND ANALYSIS

 Provision for Deferred tax

 The deferred tax liability arisen during the year on account of timing difference is Rs.
-278.40 crore as against the provision of Rs.
-33.95 crore made in financial year 2011-12, an increase of Rs.
-244.45 crore.
-The increase is on account of a lesser amount of deferred tax liability in the financial year 2011-12 due to the change in the method of charging debrciation for tax purposes.
+888.75 crore as against the provision of Rs.
+136.31 crore made in financial year 2013-14.

-The profit before tax and interest in the generation business for the financial year 2012-13 was Rs.
-16,645.05 crore as against Rs.
-12,300.36 crore for financial year 2011-12.
-The profit before tax and interest from 'Other Business' rebrsented by income from consultancy, coal mining and oil exploration was Rs.
-16.14 crore for financial year 2012-13 as against Rs. (-) 19.46 crore for the brvious financial year.
+The profit before Unallocated corporate interest and other income/ Unallocated corporate expenses, interest and finance charges, in the generation business for the financial year 2014-15 was Rs.
+12,554.39 crore as against Rs.
+14,974.80 crore for financial year 2013-14.
+The loss before Unallocated corporate interest and other income / Unallocated corporate expenses, interest and finance charges from 'Other Business' comprising of consultancy, coal mining and oil exploration was Rs.
+4.45 crore for financial year 2014-15 as against a profit of Rs.
+16.23 crore in the brvious financial year.
+(Note 41)

 B. Financial Position